ChaitanyaRangu/Video2Text/README.md

 # Video2Text
-Taking Video as input and converts it into Text
+Taking Video as input and converts it into TexT

 # To run the FrontEnd project
 # cd video-audio-recorder